 The various Chao which hatch have profound usefulness in the game's combat system.
 Equipping a fighting character with a chao confers a variety of different combat advantages.

-There are 45 different chao in all, five of which (the "viral" chao) could not be accessed with through conventional play.
-These five "viral" chao were supposed to be unlocked at special Sega events - which were later apparently canceled.
-Multiple copies of each of the 45 chao can be collected.
-(Note: The descriptions for the viral chao were presumably not giving to beta testers and as a result not checked over.
+There are 45 different Chao in all, five of which (the "Viral" Chao) could not be accessed with through conventional play.
+These five "Viral" Chao were supposed to be unlocked at special Sega events - which were later apparently canceled.
+Multiple copies of each of the 45 Chao can be collected.
+(Note: The descriptions for the Viral Chao were presumably not given to beta testers and as a result not checked over.
 Though they work, 3 of them have descriptions that are longer than the game can display.
 The full descriptions found in the ROM image are listed for those.)